AdguardTeam/KnowledgeBase/docs/general/ad-filtering/how-ad-blocking-works.md

 AdGuard users [have access to a special web reporting tool](https://reports.adguard.com/new_issue.html).
 Thanks to user complaints, filter developers can focus on correcting their filter lists and not on scouring the Internet for new and old unblocked ads.

 Filters can do more than just block ads.
-There are filters that block tracking, social media widgets, and annoyances such as cookie notices.
+There are filters that block tracking, social media widgets, and annoyances, such as cookie notices.
 Different users may choose different combinations of filters to match their personal preferences.
 There are websites like [filterlists.com](https://filterlists.com/) that are dedicated to filter lists and have huge databases.

 We develop and maintain [our own set of filter lists](../adguard-filters) that can be used with AdGuard or other ad blockers.